Norwegian cuisine: Fruit and desserts

 Fruits and berries mature slowly in the cold climate.
 As a result, they are smaller with a more intense taste.
 Strawberries, bilberries, lingonberries, raspberries and apples are popular and are part of a variety of desserts, as are cherries in the parts of the country where they are grown.
 Wild cloudberry is regarded as a delicacy.
 A typical Norwegian dessert on special occasions is cloudberries with whipped or plain cream.
 Strawberry-apple pie is also popular because of its rich flavour.
 Rhubarb pie (rabarbrapai in Norwegian) is another favoured dish in Norway.

 German and Nordic-style cakes and pastries, such as sponge cakes and Danish pastry (known as wienerbrød, literal translation: "Viennese bread") share the table with a variety of homemade cakes, waffles and biscuits.
 Cardamom is a common flavoring.
 Another Norwegian cake is Krumkake, a paper-thin rolled cake filled with whipped cream.
 (Krumkake means 'Curved Cake' or 'Crooked Cake').
 Baked meringues are known as pikekyss, literally translated as "girl's kiss".

 During Christmas (jul), the traditional Norwegian holiday season, many different dessert dishes are served including Julekake, a heavily spiced leavened loaf often coated with sugar and cinnamon, and Multekrem (whipped cream with cloudberries).

 Breads

-Bread is an important staple of the Norwegian diet and bakeries, supermarkets, accommodations such as hotels in Norway offer a rich selection of breads.
+Bread is an important staple of the Norwegian diet and bakeries and supermarkets.
+Accommodations such as hotels in Norway offer a rich selection of breads.
 Breads containing a large proportion of whole grain flour (grovbrød, or "coarse bread") are popular, likely because bread makes up such a substantial part of the Norwegian diet and are therefore expected to be nutritious.
 80% of Norwegians regularly eat bread, in the form of open-top sandwiches with butter for breakfast and lunch.
 A soft flat bread called lefse made out of potato, milk or cream (or sometimes lard) and flour is also very popular.